 I am dedicated to the attainment of wellness in all of my clients. regardless of race and religion.
 My practice is based on the foundation of the PSR - bio-psycho-social-spiritual model to identify individual strengths to assist in achieving the goals for my clients' needs.

 During the late 70s and early 80s- I co-owned a stained glass shop in Powell River called Rare Earth Glass.

 Early 90s - I freelanced as an OFA, or Industrial First Aid Level III, as my training was called back then.
 I freelanced through a temp agency in Vancouver doing gigs at Nat Bailey Stadium where I caught some great Vancouver Canadians games.
 I temped in a White Spot factory and I also temped as First Aid Attendant on Gilford Island in a tree planting camp.
 This was a float camp.
 The mountains were high and deadly steep and the slash was moving.
 First Aid Attendants worked along side everyone else, so I was literally climbing rock faces by 6:00 AM.
 We weren't actually planting trees, although we had to carry them to plant if needed.
 We had to retrace each tree planters patches and wide ranges, and find each tree that was planted.
 We then fertilize each little tree with a "cookie" then check & fix each vezare cage that we came across, give a shot of pigs blood spray (plantskid) that we had to carry on our backs, and then finally throw a ticket down on it to show we were there for the foreman who would show up at some time later.
 Yes, I did that for one month.

-1994 Wanting to be closer to my family in Powell River I moved to Courtenay on Vancouver Island, an hour long ferry ride away.
+1994 Wanting to be closer to my family in Powell River I moved to Courtenay on Vancouver Island.

 1995 - I received training with Crossroads Crisis Centre in Courtenay on Vancouver Island.
 After this training I volunteered on the crisis lines.
 At this time I earned a Certificate in Suicide Intervention and volunteered at the Courtenay Methadone Clinic.